gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Recent Changes

+- **Fixed House System Mapping Incompatibility**:
+  - Identified and fixed mismatched house system mappings between ChartVisualizationService and ReportService
+  - Aligned both services to use the same mapping for house systems (e.g., "Equal House" → "A")
+  - Added more aliases to handle different naming variations (e.g., "Equal", "Equal House", etc.)
+  - Enhanced error handling for unknown house systems with appropriate logging
+  - Added comprehensive validation and helpful error messages for house system selections
+  - Improved handling of the Whole Sign house system, which uses 0.0 for all house positions

+- **Added ReportGenerationError Exception**:
+  - Created a dedicated exception class for report generation errors
+  - Improved error propagation from report service to web routes
+  - Added more descriptive error messages for better troubleshooting

+- **Enhanced Whole Sign House Explanation**:
+  - Added detailed explanations about the Whole Sign house system in the report template
+  - Included historical context and technical explanation of why positions are 0.0
+  - Improved user understanding of different house systems and their characteristics

+- **Updated Report Service and Web Routes**:
+  - Fixed the timezone parameter in AstrologicalSubject constructor
+  - Updated the report service to handle string-based reports instead of dictionaries
+  - Modified web routes to parse report text and extract relevant sections
+  - Ensured proper handling of birth date strings from various formats

+- **Updated InterpretationService**:
+  - Modified to use string report text instead of dictionary-based report data
+  - Updated prompt templates to work with full report text
+  - Ensured compatibility with the new report generation format

 - **Chart Interpretation UI Implementation**:
   - Updated the chart_details.html template to include interpretation and report sections
   - Added HTMX-powered buttons for generating interpretations with customization options